11 Classic Seve Ballesteros Golf Monthly Covers - Golf Monthly

-The late great Seve Ballesteros is the cover star of the latest issue of Golf Monthly as Golf's Greatest Maverick, here are some classic GM Seve covers from down the years...
+Seve Ballesteros has graced the Golf Monthly front cover numerous times.
+Here are some classic GM Seve covers from down the years...

 11 Classic Seve Ballesteros Golf Monthly Covers

-The late great Seve Ballesteros once again graces the Golf Monthly cover this month as Golf’s Greatest Maverick.
+The late great Seve Ballesteros last graced the Golf Monthly cover in 2017 as Golf’s Greatest Maverick.

-Inside is a touching six-page feature on the lovable Spaniard from GM’s Editor at Large Bill Elliott, who was lucky enough to call Seve a friend.

 These images were taken on an iPhone from the deep delves of the GM archive issues, hence why some are poor quality: